-- The following inpatients and ER patients who undergo CT imaging of the abdomen, abdomen/pelvis or chest/abdomen/pelvis require oral contrast: - ➤ All pediatric patients <18 years of age (regardless of BMI). - ➤ Adult patients with a BMI <22. - > Patients with any type of abdominal or pelvis surgery in the past 30 days. - > Patients with prior surgery involving the small bowel or prior gastric bypass. - ▶ Patients with a history of abdominal pain lasting \geq 4 weeks. - Patients with a history of inflammatory bowel disease (i.e. Crohns or ulcerative colitis). - The following are relative contraindications to oral contrast: - > Patients with oral contrast allergy (unless premedication administered). - > Patients with severe vomiting or high-risk for aspiration. - Some surgeons (particularly at Clay) prefer oral contrast be administered when bowel obstruction is a consideration.
+- The following inpatients and ER patients who undergo CT imaging that includes the abdomen require oral contrast: - ➤ All pediatric patients <18 years of age (regardless of BMI). - ➤ Adult patients with a BMI <22. - Patients with any type of abdominal or pelvis surgery in the past 30 days. - Patients with prior surgery involving the small bowel or prior gastric bypass. - \triangleright Patients with a history of abdominal pain lasting ≥ 4 weeks. - Patients with a history of inflammatory bowel disease (i.e. Crohn's or ulcerative colitis). - The following are relative contraindications to oral contrast: - Patients with oral contrast allergy (unless premedication administered). - Patients with severe vomiting or high-risk for aspiration. - Some surgeons (particularly at Clay) prefer oral contrast to be administered when bowel obstruction is a consideration.